remyoudompheng/pyroclastic/README.md

 It is written in Python to allow easy inspection of internal computations.

+Building the project requires Cython for bindings to several FLINT APIs which are not available in python-flint 0.7.

+The current implementation should be suitable for discriminants between 150 and 550 bits.
+Larger inputs may be supported depending on hardware, smaller inputs may be slower than equivalent CPU implementations.

 ## Hardware requirements

 Pyroclastic is written for cheap, modern consumer GPU.
 GPU specifications